-- (a) New development shall provide physical and legal public access to a maintained public roadway or lane that is constructed to the minimum engineering standards and is maintained by the Municipality, except for: - (i) development that is accessed by a private easement agreement and a registered easement plan; and - (ii) development internal to a condominium plan; and - (iii) development internal to an unsubdivided Manufactured Home Community or a multi-use development containing private internal roadways.

-- (b) New development, except "Single-Detached Dwelling" and "Duplex / Semi-Detached Dwelling", shall be designed so that vehicular movements necessary to access and exit a driveway, a parking stall, a parking lot, a loading bay, or a drive-through establishment, from and onto a public street can be safely carried out entirely on the subject parcel of land. - (c) The typical location of a property access (i.e. an urban curb crossing or a rural ditch crossing) from a municipal road onto a parcel of land is governed by Administrative Policy and does not require a development permit however, where a new access is proposed as part of a development permit application the Development Officer may, at their sole discretion, require that the proposed property access is reviewed by the Development Authority or its delegate. - (d) The Development Authority may require access to be located so that it can be shared with an adjoining lot or development. - (e) The Development Authority may require a minimum separation distance between vehicular access points, and between vehicular access points and street-street intersections or street-lane intersections. - (f) Access from a public road or lane into a parcel, driveway, garage, parking pad, and into and internal to a "Parking Facility", parking area and loading area shall meet the applicable turning radius guidelines in "Design Vehicle Dimensions for Use in Geometric Design" (Transportation Association of Canada, 1997, as amended) or in "Chapter D - At-grade Intersections - Highway Geometric Design Guide" (Alberta Infrastructure, August 1999, as amended). - (g) The Development Authority may require as a condition of a development permit that the applicant or landowner enter into a development agreement with the Municipality to upgrade or pay for the upgrading of an existing public roadway and/or rear lane or to construct or pay for the construction of a new public roadway and/or rear lane, in either case to the minimum engineering standards and at no cost to the Municipality.
+- (a) Subdivision and development shall provide physical and legal public access to a public roadway of a type at the sole discretion of the Municipality, and that is constructed to the minimum engineering standards and is maintained by the Municipality, except for: - development that is accessed by a private easement agreement and a registered (i) easement plan; and - (ii) development internal to a condominium plan; and - development internal to an unsubdivided Manufactured Home Community or a multi-use development containing private internal roadways. - (b) A municipal parking lot, public utility lot, municipal reserve, school reserve, environmental reserve, conservation reserve, community services reserve, or other Municipal, provincial, or federal publicly owned property shall not be used to provide roadway access to private property without the express authorization and written agreement by the Municipality and/or a School Board and/or another level of government, as may be applicable. - (c) Development, except "Single-Detached Dwelling" and "Duplex / Semi-Detached Dwelling", shall be designed so that vehicular movements necessary to access and exit a driveway, a parking stall, a parking lot, a loading bay, or a drive-through establishment, from and onto a public roadway can be safely carried out entirely on the subject parcel of land. - (d) The typical location of a property access (i.e. an urban curb crossing or a rural ditch crossing) from a municipal road onto a parcel of land is governed by Administrative Policy and does not require a development permit however, where a new access is proposed as part of a development permit application the Development Officer may, at their sole discretion, require that the proposed property access is reviewed by the Development Authority or its delegate. - (e) The Development Authority may require access to be located so that it can be shared with an adjoining lot or development. - (f) The Development Authority may require a minimum separation distance between vehicular access points, and between vehicular access points and street-street intersections or street-lane intersections. - (g) Access from a public road or lane into a parcel, driveway, garage, parking pad, and into and internal to a "Parking Facility", parking area and loading area shall meet the applicable turning radius guidelines in "Design Vehicle Dimensions for Use in Geometric Design" (Transportation Association of Canada, 1997, as amended) or in "Chapter D - At-grade Intersections - Highway Geometric Design Guide" (Alberta Infrastructure, August 1999, as amended). - (h) The Development Authority may require as a condition of a development permit that the applicant or landowner enter into a development agreement with the Municipality to upgrade or pay for the upgrading of an existing public roadway and/or rear lane or to construct or pay for the construction of a new public roadway and/or rear lane, in either case to the minimum engineering standards and at no cost to the Municipality.